TheFebrin/donkey_lite/README.md

   1. Make sure SSH and VNC is enabled.
 If not go to `sudo raspi-config` then `Interfacing Options`.

-  2. Get your Raspberry Pi ip adress. `ifconfig`
+  2. Connect your PC to the same WiFi network.

-  3. Connect your PC to the same WiFi network.
+  3. Get your Raspberry Pi ip adress. `ifconfig` or use IP Scanner.

   4. Connect your PC to Raspberry using for e.g. [PuTTY](https://www.putty.org/).